-The 2020 International and TCK Student Orientation begins on Monday, August 24, and is mandatory for all incoming international and exchange students.
+The 2024 International and TCK Student Orientation begins on Friday, August 16, and is mandatory for all incoming international and exchange students.
 Third-culture kids are welcome to join, too.
-All students should plan to arrive at Hope College on Saturday, August 22 or Sunday, August 23.
-During your orientation, we’ll address the academic culture at Hope College, health and safety, immigration, campus services and student activities.
+All students should plan to arrive at Hope College on Wednesday, August 14, or Thursday, August 15.
+During your orientation, we’ll address the academic culture at Hope College, health and safety, immigration, campus services, student activities and more.

 - Our International and TCK Student Orientation includes a trip to Northern Michigan, where our new students can experience all the beauty that our state has to offer!
 We’ll hike Sleeping Bear Dunes on Lake Michigan and tour Mackinac Island, where we’ll use bikes to get around.
 Expect challenge courses, s’more roasting, kayaking, rock climbing, swimming and more.
 This trip is required for all new international students and any TCK students attending orientation.
 The cost (transportation, lodging and meals) is covered by the college.